 Know before you go

-There are no waymarked routes around the reserve and walking is extremely difficult due to the tussocky nature of the vegetation.
+There are no waymarked routes around the nature reserve and walking (particularly on the mire) is extremely difficult due to the tussocky nature of the vegetation.

 When to visit

-Opening timesOpen at all times
+Opening timesOpen all year round

 Best time to visitApril to August